SyneRBI/PETRIC-MaGeZ/README.md

 - J. Nuyts et al., ""A concave prior penalizing relative differences for maximum-a-posteriori reconstruction in emission tomography," in IEEE TNS, 49, 2022, [link](https://ieeexplore.ieee.org/document/998681)

 The update can be summarized as:

 $$
 x^+ = x + \alpha P \tilde{\nabla} f(x)
 $$

-where $\tilde{\nabla} f(x)$ is the SVRG stochatic gradient of a subset and
+where $\tilde{\nabla} f(x)$ is the SVRG stochastic gradient of a subset and
-$P$ is diagonal preconditioner calculated as the harmonic mean of of
+$P$ is a diagonal preconditioner calculated as the harmonic mean of
-$x / A^T 1$ and the diagonal of the Hessian of the RDP, as proposed. in Nuyts et al.
+$x / A^T 1$ and the diagonal of the Hessian of the RDP, as proposed in work of Nuyts et al.
-The scalar step size $alpha$ is set to 2 in the first epochs and then decreased to 1 and finally to 0.5 in late epochs.
+The scalar step size $\alpha$ is set to 2 in the first epochs and then decreased to 1 and finally to 0.5 in late epochs.

 ### ALG2